Frank0101/FunctionalExtensions/README.md

 inherent limitations.

-Therefore, between a clear, intuitive C# syntax and a perfect functional implementation, the choice will always be for the first one.
+Therefore, between a clear, intuitive C# syntax and a perfect functional implementation, the choice will always fall on the first one.

 If what you see reminds you Scala it's not a coincidence.
 Scala is what I'm using as reference for it's hybrid nature that makes it a good example of what C# could aim to be.